04 — Polymer Chemistry

 Elastomeric Compliance & Stress Relaxation

 By designing soft segment domains with a Tg well below -30°C, the cured resin exhibits exceptional flexibility and recovery.
-This rubbery matrix facilitates stress relaxation, absorbing residual mechanical shear generated during FPCB bending and EV battery pouch deformation, preventing fatigue-driven delamination.
+This rubbery matrix facilitates stress relaxation, absorbing residual shear stress generated during FPCB bending and EV battery pouch deformation, preventing fatigue-driven delamination.

-Polyimides & High-Heat Hybrid Segmented Copolymerization
+Polyimides & High-Temperature Hybrid Segmented Copolymerization

 Soluble TPI Varnish & Zero-Void Processing